 Vanessa Piechotta, Robert Koch Institute, Berlin, Germany

-Vaccine efficacy/effectiveness (VE) is commonly used to express the effect of vaccines to prevent diseases, e.g. COVID-19.
-While the general formula for VE calculation is straight forward on the first glance [VE=(1-VE_ratio)*100], one has to take into account that several different VE-ratio measures are used in individual studies, which are potentially included in systematic reviews and meta-analyses.
-These include for example risk ratios, odds ratios, hazard ratios, or incidence rate ratios.
+Vaccine efficacy/effectiveness (VE) is commonly used to express the effect of vaccines to prevent diseases, e.g., COVID-19.
+Although the general formula for VE calculation is straight forward on the first glance [VE=(1-VE_ratio)*100], one has to take into account that several different VE-ratio measures are used in individual studies, which are potentially included in systematic reviews and meta-analyses.
+These include, for example, risk ratios, odds ratios, hazard ratios, or incidence rate ratios.
 This cannot only lead to questions in VE calculation but also in issues regarding interpretation of a pooled estimate of different VE ratios.
 Moreover, visualization of VE estimates in forest plots is not yet possible in RevMan Web resulting in the need for alternative approaches, e.g., using the software R.